Caribbean

 Carara National Park is a perfect place to see wildlife in their natural habitat, especially gorgeous scarlet macaws.
 This park is rather small yet almost half of Costa Rica's animal species call it home.

 You can easily spend a full day at Carara National Park.
 There are four hiking trails in total in two different parts of the park.
-Three loop trails are connected with each other like a chain while a forth linear trail is completely separate from the rest and offers a different experience.
-It takes to a lagoon on the Tarcoles River which is famous for its crocodiles.
-By the way, "Carara" in a language of native pre-Colombian indigenous people means "Lizard River".
+Three loop trails are connected with each other like a chain while a fourth linear trail is completely separate from the rest and offers a different experience.
+It takes you to a lagoon on the Tarcoles River which is famous for its crocodiles.
+By the way, "Carara" in the language of native pre-Colombian Indigenous people means "Lizard River".
 Unfortunately, we didn't have time for this trail as it usually takes 2 to 4 hours both ways.

-There are many ant houses at the park, even the very big ones like on this picture.
+There are many ant houses in the park, even the very big ones like in this picture.
 Each ant follows a specific trail which is marked with chemical pheromones by fellow mates to ensure that no ant gets lost.

 Not every tree is suitable for these ants.
 They pick a specific one, cut a piece of a leaf and carry it to the ant house.
-Underground, there are other ants that chew collected leafs and spit them out, so that a fungus, ant's food, can be produced.
+Underground, other ants chew collected leaves and spit them out, so that a fungus, an ant's food, can be produced.

 This Ceiba tree's buttress looks like a big lizard.